alvaroandresgarayromero/machinelearningsheet/docs/notes/supervised/linear_regression.rst

 Error Function:
 -------------------
-The error between the point and the point of the predicted line in the y-axis.
+The error between the point and the point of the predicted line in the y-axis (misclassified points).
 The smaller the error, the closer the predicted line is to the data

 - Mean Absolute Error: